marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 types basics are introduced.
 The second one serves us as an excuse to show the date api, lists, lambda expressions and *iterators* (which are essentially higher order functions over collections).
-Finally, the last section presents dictionaries and more iterators, where we briefly show an interesting connection with functors and monads.
+Finally, the last section presents dictionaries and more iterators, where we briefly suggest connections with functors and monads.

 Throughout these posts, we will show q and scala snippets side by side.
 We want to remark that our intention isn't to provide a comparison of these languages, though, but rather support our explanations by means of snippets from a more conventional functional language such as Scala, for merely didactic purposes.

-%%JM SAY THIS IS A LITERATE POST - encourage readers to program %%
+We encourage you to [install q](https://code.kx.com/q/learn/install/) and type the expressions below on your own.

 ### Calculating the max of two numbers